alanbbond/virtualnasfic2020/README.md

 In "Pages", you can pick out which Page you wish to edit or create.

-"Posts" would be for making blog posts, but we are not running a blog at the moment.
-Feel free to request that I set up this feature.

 "Media" lets you upload images or other media assets to the site, so that you can use them when editing a page.

 </section>